 Culvert for access to 5 acres clogged, contributing to water logging of shared driveway foundation, which contributed to structural failure of shared driveway; culvert therefore removed; expenses owed.

 Whereas the shared driveway is in a narrow/ravine on lower wet ground, it has a history of sinking/drainage/freezing over issues contributing to vehicle collisions, particularly at the bottom of the hill going across Frederick Pike, causing a car to hydroplane leading to the death of a driver.
 Freezing over of the driveway and across Frederick Pike toward Stillwater River is also common.
 There is a failed drainage system under the driveway, which leaks out for days after a big rain and occasionally freezes over down the hill.
 Ditches and culverts occasionally clog and freeze over the driveway (see pictures attached).
-Any snow on the driveway hill going down to Frederick Pike and the Stillwater River may be enough to conceal ice or otherwise prevent a vehicle or person from stopping.
+Any snow on the driveway hill going down to Frederick Pike and the Stillwater River may conceal ice or otherwise prevent a vehicle or person from stopping.

 Zoning/code violations

-The 5-acre lot is landlocked, which is nonconforming with Butler Township Zoning Regulations in not having the minimum required road frontage for any otherwise legal use/construction.
+Landlocked properties are nonconforming with Butler Township Zoning Regulations in not having the minimum required road frontage for any otherwise legal use/construction.

 Permits for construction, even an addition on existing structure, on landlocked property within the Narrows have previously been rejected.